HaleyColgate/haleycolgate.github.io/hw3.md

 $$= \mathbb{E}[Y_T \mid M_T=m_t] - \mathbb{E}[Y_T \mid M_T=m_t']$$

 which is a statistical estimand we can estimate using the data.

+Notice that the number of possibilities for the history, which will impact $$Y_T$$, increases very quickly, so there are many estimates we would need to compute to draw conclusions from.
+However, the estimand at the end does not explicitly rely on the history.